bitmakerla/estela/docs/estela-cli/commands/init.md

 ## Description

 Initialize a estela project in the current directory.
-It is used to link a Estela project to a Scrapy project.
+It is used to link a estela project to a Scrapy project.
 To run this command, you should be located in a Scrapy project with the following structure:

 ```